medialab/minet/cookbook/scraping_dsl.md

 # To scrape html file found by glob:
 minet scrape scraper.yml --glob 'files/**/*.html' > scraped.csv
 ```

+For more information, be sure to read the relevant CLI usage documentation [here](../docs/cli.md#scrape).

 ## Scraping a single item